Quick Start#

 Hint

 CMake.
 CMake is the preferred approach for building across platforms.
-TVM-FFI natively integrates with CMake via find_package as demonstrated below:
+TVM-FFI integrates with CMake via find_package as demonstrated below:

-# Run `tvm-ffi-config --cmakedir` to set `tvm_ffi_DIR`
+# Run `tvm-ffi-config --cmakedir` to set `tvm_ffi_ROOT`

 find_package(Python COMPONENTS Interpreter REQUIRED)